De fabrikant van Glasvezeltemperatuursensor, Temperatuurbewakingssysteem, Professioneel OEM/ODM Fabriek, Groothandelaar, Leverancier.op maat.

 6.1 Natural-Cooled Dry Transformers: Embedded Pt100 Sensor Layout in Windings

-Class F dry-type transformers (155°C insulation rating) operating in natural convection (AN) mode require strategic Pt100 RTD placement to capture thermal behavior accurately.
+Class F dry-type transformers (155°C insulation rating) operating in natural convection (EEN) mode require strategic Pt100 RTD placement to capture thermal behavior accurately.
 Manufacturing process embeds 3-6 sensoren: one in each phase winding’s hottest section (typisch 60-75% of winding height from bottom), plus one monitoring core temperature.
 Sensor leads route through epoxy-sealed conduits to external terminal blocks, maintaining IP54 or higher ingress protection.

 For open-ventilated designs, additional temperatuur sensoren measure inlet air temperature (omgeving) and outlet air temperature.
 The temperature differential between outlet and inlet indicates thermal load—typically 25-40°C at full rated load under natural convection.
 Exceeding 45°C differential suggests restricted airflow from blocked vents or inadequate ventilation clearances requiring immediate attention.